Dark Season: Commonality with Doctor Who

 Dark Season contained some similarity to Doctor Who, which Russell T Davies revived in 2005.
 Most notably, Marcie occupies a similar narrative space to the Doctor, with Reet and Thomas as her companions.
 Nevertheless, this broad structural similarity to Doctor Who has been categorically denied by Russell T Davies as intentional.
 Davies has claimed that the only direct reference to so-called "classic" Doctor Who is a scene in which Reet uses a yo-yo to test gravity.

 Nevertheless, elements from this production have been seen in Doctor Who fiction which post-dates Dark Season.

 The earliest reference was a direct mention of Marcie in Davies' 1996 Doctor Who – The New Adventures novel Damaged Goods.
 Later, when Doctor Who was again being produced on television, Davies trapped Rose Tyler behind a door that refused to open In "The End of the World" – just as he had done with Reet in Episode Six of Dark Season.
 When challenged by their rescuers not to go anywhere, both characters offered the same response: "Where am I gonna go, Ipswich?".
 Dark Season would again be recalled in 2006, when the similarity between the setting of Dark Season and the 2006 episode "School Reunion" received frequent attention.
 Though Davies did not write the script for "School Reunion", he requested its relocation from an army base to a school, evocative of Dark Season.

 By far the strongest links between the serials are found in Davies' 2008 Christmas special, "The Next Doctor", which recycles elements of the 'Behemoth' in the 'CyberKing'.
 In both Dark Season and "The Next Doctor", the lead female villains are tricked into enthronement & entrapment inside a monster of their own making, which they accept as their destiny, but this leads to their downfall.

 Revival

 In September 2021, Russell T Davies announced that he was working on an audiobook version of the original TV show (released in November 2021) and a possible sequel.
-A Sequel audiodrama announcement was confirmed in November 2022 and was released in May 2023 on Big Finish Productions.
+A sequel audiodrama announcement was confirmed in November 2022 and was released in May 2023 on Big Finish Productions.
+It featured Kate Winslet, Victoria Lambert, Ben Chandler, and Brigit Forsyth reprising their roles of Reet, Marcie, Tom, and Jessica Maitland.
+Bethany Antonia, Lu Corfield, Jacob Dudman, Grant Parsons, and Aitch Wylie played Nina Lewis, Miss Maitland, Jack Parton, Mr Eldritch, and Taylor Sullivan respectively.